binnes/esp8266Workshop/docs/part2/SECURITY2.md

 ## Additional content

-If you want to explore security features available in the Apache Mosquitto broker, then there is a section in the [Additional Resources]() section, where you are taken through:
+If you want to explore security features available in the Mosquitto broker, then there is a section in the [Additional Resources](../mosquitto/README.md){target=_blank} section, where you are taken through:

 - Deploying the Mosquitto broker on a local system using Docker
 - Creating a local, self-signed Certificate Authority using OpenSSL